ChackDan/PStemp/Remove-AzureRmServiceFabricClientCertificate.md

 PS c:>Remove-AzureRmServiceFabricClientCertificate -CommonNameIssuersAndFlags $table -ClusterName myclustername -ResourceGroupName myresourcegroup
 ```

-This command removes the certificates with  common name with abc.com and issue thumbprint of 5F3660C715EBBDA31DB1FFDCF508302348DE8E7A from being used for client authentication to the cluster.
+This command removes the certificates with common name abc.com and issue thumbprint of 5F3660C715EBBDA31DB1FFDCF508302348DE8E7A from being used for client authentication to the cluster.

 ## PARAMETERS

 ### -AdminClientThumbprints
-Client certificate thumbprint that have admin privilages to the cluster
+Client certificate thumbprint that has admin privileges to the cluster.

 ```yaml
 Type: String[]